Skip to main content

 You will use the Firebase Console to send push notifications.

-1. Open up the Firebase Console for your app.
+1. Open Firebase: Open up the Firebase Console and navigate to the project for your app.

-2. Click “Engage” in the sidebar and choose “Messaging”.
+2. Create notification: Click “Engage” in the sidebar and choose “Messaging”.

 • The first time you do this you will see a “Create your first campaign” button.
 Click that and choose the “Firebase Notification messages” option.